 For more information, please visit Jennifer Stewart's home page.

-Collaborator: Jennifer Stewart, University of Delaware, College of Earth, Ocean, and Environment.
+Collaborator: Jennifer Stewart (PI), University of Delaware, College of Earth, Ocean, and Environment.
 Funded by DE Sea Grant, this project addresses Sea Grant's priority areas “Healthy Coastal Ecosystems” and “Sustainable Coastal Development” by contributing to the development of sustainable technology and renewable energy resources.
-This project is also funded by the USDA National Institute of Food and Agriculture (NIFA): Agriculture and Food Research Initiative (AFRI; Competitive Grant #2011-67012-31175) to J. Stewart.
-This project is aligned with the AFRI program priority to secure America's energy future through renewable biofuel, and addresses the NIFA AFRI focused research objective of carbon sequestration and sustainable bioenergy production.